 Seafood festivals are common in Florida, but Cedar Key Seafood Festival is uncommonly appealing.
 Not only is Cedar Key historic and charming, it’s also clam capital of America.

-It’s a long way from just about anywhere — and that’s part of its appeal.
+It’s a long way from just about anywhere — and that’s part of its beauty.
 But it’s also a great place to bicycle, kayak, hike, watch sunsets and spot birds.
-The 1859 hotel, now a charming B&B, is reason enough to go.
+An 1859 hotel, now a charming B&B, plus fresh seafood restaurants add to its appeal.